bek2518/alx-higher_level_programming/0x11-python-network_1/README.md

 8| 7-error_code.py | Sends request to URL and displays error code if status code >= 400
 9 | 8-json_api.py | In progress
 10 | 10-my_github.py | Takes github credentials as parameter and displays user ID
+11 | 100-github_commits.py | Lists 10 commits of repository and user name given as argument